microsoft/devops-for-windows-apps/README.md

         $manifest.save(".\$env:Wap_Project_Directory\Package.appxmanifest")
 ```

- Channels and variables are defined in the build matrix.
-In this workflow, we will build and create app packages for Dev, Prod_Sideload and Prod_Store.
+Channels and variables are defined in the build matrix and will build and create app packages for Dev, Prod_Sideload and Prod_Store.
 ```yaml
 jobs: